 Some conveyancing solicitors in Lincoln carry out the conveyancing on a price per hour basis others work on a fixed fee.

-Our panel of expert solicitors work on a fixed fee basis, with no unexpected 'add-ons'.
+Your expert solicitor will work on a fixed fee basis, with no unexpected 'add-ons'.
 Your quote will set out exactly what the fees and disbursements will be when your sale or purchase goes through.

 If, for whatever reason, your sale or purchase does not go ahead, you are covered by our No Sale, No Fee guarantee.

 Will I need property searches when buying a property in Lincoln?